safedep/pokebot/Readme.md

 ## Contributing

-Contributions to Gengar are welcome!
+Contributions to Pokebot are welcome!
 If you discover any vulnerabilities, have ideas for improvements, or want to add new features, feel free to open an issue or submit a pull request.

 ## License